Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 snippet:sqlserver-multidb-connectionstrings

-The messages sent to the endpoint called `billing` will be sent to the database `Billing` on the server `DbServerB`.
-The messages to the endpoint called `sales` will be sent to the default database and server, because the endpoint specific configuration wasn't passed, i.e. `MyDefaultDB` on server `DbServerA`.
+The messages sent to the endpoint called `billing` will be sent to the database catalog `Billing` on the server instance `DbServerB`.
+The messages to the endpoint called `sales` will be sent to the default database catalog and database server instance, because the endpoint specific configuration wasn't passed, i.e. `MyDefaultDB` on server `DbServerA`.

 ## Custom database schemas